The X Factor (British TV series) series 9: Voting

 On 7 October, the first results show sparked major controversy when Poole was eliminated over Clark in the final showdown.
 First Scherzinger voted against Poole, then Barlow and Tulisa voted against Clark, which meant Walsh had the casting vote.
-His vote either meant that if he would vote against Clark, Clark would be eliminated or if he voted against Poole, the result would go to deadlock, where the public vote would decide the result.
+His vote either meant that if he voted against Clark, Clark would be eliminated or if he voted against Poole, the result would go to deadlock, where the public vote would decide the result.
 Walsh appeared to change his mind while he was deliberating.
 When O'Leary asked him who he wanted to send home, Walsh deliberated for some time, before stating, "I'm going to go with Carolynne, I want to keep Carolynne.".
 O'Leary then asked him to clarify if his statement meant he was sending home Clark, to which Walsh responded by saying he wanted to save both Clark and Poole.
 O'Leary then reiterated that he needed Walsh to say who he was sending home.
 Walsh finally made his decision by saying, "I want to take it to deadlock!" which meant he voted against Poole.
-After Walsh sent the result to deadlock, O'Leary revealed that Poole had received the fewest public votes and she was voted out.
-Straight after hearing O'Leary's revelation, Barlow, Poole's mentor, slammed his pen on the judges desk, then angrily stood up from his chair, stormed off stage, out of the studio and into his dressing room saying "this is a joke".
-Additionally, he refused to get up on stage to console Poole which normally happens when a judge loses their own act at the end of a result show.
+Following Walsh's vote to send the result to deadlock, O'Leary revealed that Poole had received the fewest public votes and she was voted out.
+Right after hearing O'Leary's revelation, Barlow, Poole's mentor, slammed his pen on the judges desk, then angrily stood up from his chair, stormed off stage, out of the studio and into his dressing room saying "this is a joke".
+Additionally, he refused to get up on stage to console Poole which is what happens when a judge loses their own act following their act's elimination during or at the conclusion of a result show.
 Barlow did return to the studio and consoled Poole on stage but not until a few seconds after The Xtra Factor started broadcasting.
 During Poole's final showdown performance, the public was also outraged when Holloway was seen approaching Walsh and whispering into his ear.
-This sparked rumours that Holloway told Walsh not to eliminate Clark, and that Walsh may have been conflicted as to whether to vote based on his own feelings or follow Holloway's instructions.
-On the episode of The Xtra Factor that followed, Barlow stated that he thought it was "disgusting" that a talented singer had been voted out over a "joke act" who had "little talent".
+This sparked rumours that Holloway told Walsh not to eliminate Clark, and that Walsh may have been conflicted as to whether to vote based on his own intentions or follow Holloway's instructions.
+On the episode of The Xtra Factor that followed, Barlow stated that he thought the result was "disgusting" that a talented singer had been voted out over a "joke act" who had "little talent".
 Several celebrities also vented their fury about the result on Twitter: Barlow's Take That bandmate Howard Donald said: "Joke decision on xfactor tonight kids.
 Based on the singing the wrong person was dropped from a great height.
 That's xfactor for you!", whilst Coleen Nolan stated: "I'm horrified!!
 What a joke and a total fix!!"
 Ofcom and ITV received more than 2,500 complaints over the events, and Ofcom said they may launch an inquiry.
 Holloway said in a statement: "We regularly chat to the judges during the show, they don't wear earpieces like Dermot so we have to speak to them on anything from timings to running order changes.
 On Sunday I was telling Louis the order the judges would vote in.
 We don't tell [the] judges how to vote."